 However, you must remember to be very careful when pairing them – so as to avoid making a mess!

-Also, if you are planning to introduce material and metallic accents through floating shelves, chandelier, artwork frames, and furniture frames – remember to add tinges of matte black, chrome, or brushed brass.
+Also, if you’re planning to introduce material and metallic accents through floating shelves, a chandelier, artwork frames, and furniture frames – remember to add tinges of matte black, chrome, or brushed brass.
 (Brushed brass is quite a trend)

 Discussing further, you have the option to choose from either a monochromatic or contrasting color palette!